benitomartin/benitomartin/README.md

 <details>
  <summary><h3>👨‍💻 My Profile</h3></summary>
    Experienced engineer with 15+ years of exposure to real-world business problems with a strong international background, a team/client oriented approach, and deep understanding of maths and statistics.
-Graduated in March 2023 from the Data Science Bootcamp of Le Wagon and looking to leverage my in-depth knowledge and skills to master data with an analytical mindset.
+Graduated in March 2023 from the Data Science Bootcamp of Le Wagon and looking to leverage my in-depth knowledge and skills to master data with an analytical mindset
    </details>